-Do not take Rosuvastatin if you are pregnant or breast-feeding.
-If you become pregnant while taking Rosuvastatin stop taking it immediately and tell your doctor.
-Women should avoid becoming pregnant while taking Rosuvastatin by using suitable contraception.
+Do not take Rosuvastatin tablets if you are pregnant or breast-feeding.
+If you become pregnant while taking Rosuvastatin tablets stop taking it immediately and tell your doctor.
+Women should avoid becoming pregnant while taking Rosuvastatin tablets by using suitable contraception.

-Ask your doctor or pharmacist for advice before taking any medicine.
+Ask your doctor or pharmacist for advice before taking this medicine.